Learning Mutually Informed Representations for Characters and Subwords

 Generally, we observe that using two co-attention modules appears to be the optimal choice for the subword side, while one co-attention module appears to suffice for the character side.
 Although in certain tasks using 4 co-attention modules yields the highest performance, these additional benefits of more co-attention modules appear minimal.

-\paragraph{Efficiency} Our entanglement model typically requires 2-3 times the memory of a single backbone model.
+\paragraph{Efficiency} Our entanglement model requires 2-3 times the memory of a single backbone model.
 The 2-COTRM entanglement model contains around 290M parameters, whereas its subword backbone ($\text{RoBERTa}_{\text{base}}$) contains 125M parameters.
 Yet, our model contains fewer parameters than larger pre-trained models like $\text{RoBERTa}_{\text{large}}$ (354M parameters).
+Our model has higher parallelizability than $\text{RoBERTa}_{\text{large}}$, as the computation of the character and subword model is independent before the co-attention module.
 Empirically, the runtime of the entanglement model is roughly 1.72 times of $\text{RoBERTa}_{\text{base}}$ and 0.54 times of $\text{RoBERTa}_{\text{large}}$.

 \paragraph{Baseline}